-CNN classification takes any input image and finds a pattern in the image, process it and classifies it in various categories which are like Car, Animal, Bottle, etc. CNN also used in unsupervised learning for clustering images by similarity.
+CNN classification takes any input image and finds a pattern in the image, processes it, and classifies it in various categories which are like Car, Animal, Bottle, etc. CNN is also used in unsupervised learning for clustering images by similarity.
 It is a very interesting and complex algorithm, which is driving the future of technology.

 “Convolution neural networks” indicates that these are simply neural networks with some mathematical operation (generally matrix multiplication) in between their layers called convolution.

-It is proposed by Yann LeCun in 1998.
+It was proposed by Yann LeCun in 1998.
 It's one of the most popular uses in Image Classification.
 Convolution neural network can broadly be classified into these steps :